Chapter 19. INFORMATION_SCHEMA Tables

 SHOW GRANTS ...

 19.8.
-The INFORMATION_SCHEMA COLUMN_PRIVILEGES Table
+The INFORMATION_SCHEMA COLUMN_PRIVILEGES

-The COLUMN_PRIVILEGES table provides
+The COLUMN_PRIVILEGES

 information about column privileges.
 This information comes from

-the mysql.columns_priv grant table.
+the mysql.columns_priv

 Notes: